bluestrat404/adamdarnell/content/post/the-ruler-of-kings-on-earth.md

 People have always wondered why the wrong folks are in control.

-That is why the reminders we'll look at in two weeks, on September 9, are so eternally relevant.
+That's why the reminders we'll look at in two weeks, on September 9, are so eternally relevant.
 We're going to open up Revelation, chapter 1, and start a new sermon series called *7 Letters from Jesus.*

 On the 9th, we'll see 14 things that are true about Jesus, some of which you may have forgotten or have never heard before.